 Within the Insight Toolkit, the demons algorithm is implemented as part of the finite difference solver (FDS) framework.
-Our implementation of the diffeomorphic demons is also built on top of this framework by implementing a specialized version of a 'PDEDeformableRegistrationFilter': the 'DiffeomorphicDemonsRegistrationFilter' class.
+Our implementation of the diffeomorphic demons is also built on top of this framework by implementing a specialized version of a PDEDeformableRegistrationFilter: the 'DiffeomorphicDemonsRegistrationFilter' class.
 The most important modification we did to the FDS pipeline, is to include this exponentiation step within the 'ApplyUpdate' function of our specialized 'PDEDeformableRegistrationFilter' class.

 In addition to these main classes, our submission also includes a set of filters that are not fully part of the algorithm (e.g. 'WarpJacobianDeterminantFilter').
-These filters are meant to provide some statistics on the output of the algorithms.
+Most of these filters are meant to provide some statistics on the output of the algorithms.
 They should ease a quantitative comparison of the different variants of the demons algorithm.
+The algorithm can also use an initial deformation field obtained from a prior registration.
+Typically a user can want to perform an affine registration before moving to non-rigid registration.
+In order to ease the creation of a deformation field given a spatial transformation (an 'itk::Transform'), we have also implemented a 'TransformToDeformationFieldFilter' class.